“BEFORE & AFTER”

 A seamless restoration job.
 These pics are taken right after the bricks were laid so the mortar is fresh.

 Vintage brick replacement (up high).
-I removed two very very dangerous sections of parging that delaminated and dangled over the neighbours front entrance.
-Very scarily!!!
-The client was a new home owner in the heart of the city.
+I removed two very, very dangerous sections of parging that delaminated and dangled over the neighbour’s front entrance.
+Very scarily!
+The client was a new home-owner in the heart of the city.
 She wanted to make this area whole again but not spend a huge amount of money.
-I sourced, reclaim bricks and used these seen in the pic.
+I sourced, reclaimed bricks and used these (see pic).
 I replaced the worst ones and re-grouted the rest.
 She was very happy with the results.
-And so, She has had me back to help her with her Heritage home on a number of occasions.
+She has had me back to help her with her Heritage home on a number of occasions.
 These bricks are now secure and safe.
 It will be a long time till work is needed there again.

-Chimney deterioration ground out and re-pointed with mortar tinted to blend with the original.
+Chimney deterioration ground out and repointing with mortar tinted to blend with the original.

-Chimney rebuild: these are straight forward: safely reach the work and remove the original (sometimes they are incorrectly engineered) and build one thoroughly, correctly (for Canadian weather) that has a sufficient drip edge to promote water dripping away from the bricks which promotes it having a long life.
+Chimney rebuild: These are straightforward, can safely reach the work and remove the original (sometimes they are incorrectly engineered) and build one thoroughly, correctly (for Canadian weather) that has a sufficient drip edge to promote water dripping away from the bricks which promotes it having a long life.
 Anyone can build a chimney – I build them to last!

-Spot tuck pointing holes and deep joints: colour matching mortar isn’t rocket science.
+Spot tuckpointing holes and deep joints: colour matching mortar isn’t rocket science.
 However, it takes some interest, knowledge and sometimes a number of tests in different areas.
-Some Mason’s are too lazy it seems!
+Many Mason’s just don’t do it!

-Mortar laid tens of years to a century ago, ages and discolours differently on the same home, and so, there aren’t premixes out there that makes this simple.
-I strive to make the best possible blend in the different areas the mortar has evolved into due to weather, water, pollution and oxidization.
-I also provide “Full grind and re-point” where all the mortar (to a max depth of an inch) is removed.
-This can be done between the bricks, in chimneys, walls, pillars etc. This will allow us to make a uniform mortar that will change the face of any area where this is needed.
+Mortar laid tens of years to a century ago, ages and discolours differently on the same home.
+There aren’t premixes that makes this simple.
+I strive to make the best possible blend in the different areas the mortar has evolved into due to weather, water, pollution and oxidation.
+I also provide “full grind and re-point” where all the mortar (to a max depth of an inch) is removed.
+This can be done between the bricks, in chimneys, walls, pillars, etc. This will allow us to make a uniform mortar that will change the face of any area where this is needed.
 Usually this is unneeded.

 Window sill replacement.
 (Original sill was made of wood – not shown, brick laid in and tinted to match)

-Failing block wall taken out: there was a concrete stair case pushing the wall in.
+Failing block wall taken out: There was a concrete staircase pushing the wall in.
 I removed the impediment and laid in a new block wall.
-This was inside a house, in the basement thus the bad pictures.
-Masonry is dusty!!!
+This was inside a house, in the basement hence the bad pictures.
+Masonry is dusty!

 Another example of brick replacement up high, with vintage bricks: Older bricks are more resilient to the weather Mother Nature throws at it and so, repairs don’t necessarily require new bricks.
 I reclaim bricks to exact seamless work.
 New bricks stand out and this makes areas look odd.
-I avoid this where possible.
-As well, I contour mortar around the replaced bricks, to make the “new bricks” disappear.
+This is avoided where possible.
+Additionally, I contour mortar around the replaced bricks to make the “new bricks” disappear.
 I swear, all the bad jobs I see on homes simply need a little of this technique and then it wouldn’t stand out!

 Deteriorated Chimney video link below: this shows a failed chimney and how easy it is to take apart.
 These are dangerous since they are above us!
 Just imagine a bad windstorm and how easy these come apart – scary!

-Chimney rebuild: this happened to be the next door neighbour of the above chimney.
-Removed badly engineered/failing chimney and rebuilt a better chimney.
+Chimney rebuild: Removed badly engineered/failing chimney and rebuilt a better chimney.
 Added a prefabricated concrete cap and a dome of concrete around the flue and over the cap to seal and solidify the top.
-Longevity!!!
+Longevity!